Hot Sauce Committee Part Two: Critical reception

-Upon its release, Hot Sauce Committee Part Two received acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 83, based on 42 reviews, which indicates "universal acclaim".
 Stephen Thomas Erlewine of AllMusic gave the album four and a half stars out of five, saying that "The Hot Sauce Committee, Pt.
 2 does find the Beastie Boys at their best."
 Dave Simpson of The Guardian gave the album four out of five stars, writing: "Now in their fourth decade of working together, the Beasties' eighth studio album revisits their old-skool roots.
 However, their wit and invention transforms such tired cliches into their freshest offering in years."

 Rob Sheffield of Rolling Stone gave the album four out of five stars, and said that, on it, "We get the sound of master musicians in their comfort zone, doing everything their own way.
 Nobody would want to hear the Beasties try anything else."
 Matt Diehl of the Los Angeles Times gave the album four out of four stars, writing: "This is vintage Beasties, all exuberant pass-the-mike battle rhymes and gritty break-beats so funky, it’s near impossible not to head-bob through the entire record."
 Mark Richardson of Pitchfork Media gave the album a 7.0 out of 10, concluding that, "Taken together, these 16 songs, which seem to touch on just about everything the Beastie Boys have said and done, may not add up to something amazing, but they do the job."